ecssiah/libgdx-and-jruby/README.md

     #@debugRenderer.render(@world, @cam.combined)

 The render method needs to be changed slightly.
-We will now move the rendering into its own methods, and add the call to the box2d debug renderer.
-Make sure to add the debugRenderer.render call.
+We will now move the rendering into its own method.
+Don't forget the call to render the debugRenderer.

 GameScreen.rb renderLayers: